Rishi-Sudhakar/Rishi-Sudhakar/README.md

 ## About Me?:

-- 🛠 &nbsp; I’m currently working with Node.js and npm modules etc.
+- 🛠 &nbsp; I’m currently working with Node.js, Express and Angular projects, also making readme's for my old projects and pushing them on daily basis.😓
 - 🚀 &nbsp; Highly active.
 Highly entusiastic in tech.
 Audiophile (Hifiman sundara/ifi audio zen can, Thieaudio legacy 3)
 - 💬 &nbsp; Ask me anything!
 I am happy to help.
 - 👾 &nbsp; Exploring the fine line between genius and insanity.